efdevcon/DIPs/DIPs/DIP-1-CO2ken.md

 We have identified 2 ways of approaching offsetting, each with it's own advantages and disadvantages.
 We will outline these options, and [engage the community](https://forum.devcon.org/t/co2ken-carbon-neutral-devcon/27) to find the most suitable option.

-The user will be able to pay in crypto, directly within the ticketing process.
+The user will be able to pay directly within the ticketing process.
 Offsetting contributions are destined for the highest quality local carbon projects in our host nation of Colombia.

 ## Motivation & Rationale
 Most of us working on Ethereum are obsessed with building a "better future", and even though we're all focused on different building blocks, we understand that a radical shift is only possible if we combine these blocks into a global, interconnected, social and economic system.